Sheikh-Nightshader/HexEd/README.md

 About:

-HEXED is developed by Sheikh Nightshader for ROM editing, and technical experimentation.
+HexEd is developed by Sheikh Nightshader for ROM editing, and technical experimentation.
 It is tailored for use in reverse engineering, game modding, and low-level file work where precision and simplicity matter.